 In November last year, after the fleet grounding, the company hired a former FAA executive as the SVP Safety, Quality and Compliance - so hoping to solve its problems with dedicated senior staff.

 Their fleet was back in operation earlier this year.
 But further problems in June caused the fleet to be grounded again and the company furloughed pilots and other employees.
 Rumors abound that the company only had a few airworthy aircraft, out of its 57 aircraft fleet.
-The FAA stated the grounding was due to "at least in part because of AvantAir's problems in accurately and reliably tracking the time in service of life limited parts, and problems in transferring accurate time in service records for parts "cannibalized" from some Piaggio P-180 aircraft to other Piaggio P-180 aircraft in AvantAir's fleet."
+Similar to their prior comments, the FAA stated this grounding was due to "at least in part because of AvantAir's problems in accurately and reliably tracking the time in service of life limited parts, and problems in transferring accurate time in service records for parts "cannibalized" from some Piaggio P-180 aircraft to other Piaggio P-180 aircraft in AvantAir's fleet."
 This apparently led to owners and card holders facing delays, short-notice cancellations and flights that failed to materialize

 The company is now facing a variety of legal issues.
 It received notice of service of a class action lawsuit by fractional owners - clearly if the aircraft you own a share of is not in the skies you are going to take issue.
 It also faces action from an aircraft leasing company, when it fell behind on lease payments for part of its fleet.
 Former employees have also filed suits claiming labor-law violations.

 In July both the President and the CFO resigned, along with a board member.